ZuzooVn/machine-learning-for-software-engineers/README.md

 |:---:|
 | USA as heck |

-## Don't feel you aren't smart enough
+## Don't feel you are smart enough
 I get discouraged from books and courses that tell me as soon as I can that multivariate calculus, inferential statistics and linear algebra are prerequisites.
 I still don’t know how to get started…

 - [What if I’m Not Good at Mathematics](http://machinelearningmastery.com/what-if-im-not-good-at-mathematics/)